logo

 Why use upsert instead of directly creating graphics through container.appendChild()?
 Because:

-1. Better performance: When the state changes or data updates, it will intelligently reuse existing graphics instead of deleting and recreating, greatly improving rendering performance
+1. Better performance: When state changes or data updates, it intelligently reuses existing graphics instead of deleting and rebuilding, greatly improving rendering performance

-2. Simpler code: No need to manually determine whether the element exists
+2. Simpler code: No need to manually check if elements exist

-3. Easy management: All graphics created through upsert will be recorded in the node's shapeMap, and you can easily get it through this.getShape(key)
+3. Easy management: All graphics created through upsert are recorded in the node's shapeMap, you can easily get them through this.getShape(key)

 render(style: Record<string, any>, container: Group): void;